Warprime's Game Design Journal

 The head of the Skaven extends out over the torso in a way that it might block the arms that you have chosen.
 Make sure to do a dry test with a few small blobs of Green Stuff first.
 Just add a couples of tiny green beads and stick the arms on to test it.
 Keep doing this until you find a pair of arms that work then glue them in place.

 I chopped down the barrel of the Las-gun.
-The small size of
+The small size of the Skaven makes the longer barrel a problem sometimes |

-You can fill the waist with green stuff if you want but
+You can fill the waist with green stuff if you want but you don't have to.
+It will get covered later. |

 Step 5